 - Complete the required steps and submit your application.

 - Once APHA has approved your EHC application, they will let your Certifying Officer know when your EHC is ready:

 - 7 working days before your export date

 - within one working day of receiving it, if you plan to export in the next 7 working days

 You will be able to see when APHA has sent your certificate to your Certifying Officer on the system.

-- The certifying officer will then inspect your export to check it meets the health requirements of the destination country.
-If your consignment is compliant, they will then complete, sign and give the EHC to you.
+- The Certifying Officer may then inspect your export to check it meets the health requirements of the destination country.
+If your consignment is considered compliant, they will then complete, sign and give the EHC to you.
 They will also send a copy to APHA.